kammala-kalyan/My-ML-Projects/README.md

 - Built a linear regression model to predict `Yearly Amount Spent`.
 - Evaluated the model using error metrics and residual plots.

 This was done as part of my machine learning practice.
-More such projects will be added here!